chef/chef-web-docs/layouts/shortcodes/infra_lang_method_registry_key_exists.md

-Use the `registry_get_values` method to get the registry key values (name, type, and data) for a Windows registry key.
+Use the `registry_key_exists?` method to find out if a Windows registry key exists at the specified path.

 <div class="admonition-note">